Neck Strain: Causes, Symptoms & Treatment

 - Poor posture, or sustained postures

 - Awkward positions of the neck

 A physical therapist will help you determine the cause of your neck pain and the steps to take to reduce the pain and prevent it from occurring in the future.
-Your physical therapist may work with you on:
+Neck strain treatment may include:

 - Postural training